Manitoba earmarks $3.6M for partnership working toward 'safer, healthier' downtown: premier | CBC News

 The province also announced $175,000 from the proceeds of crime will be put toward the safety partnership's purchase of an accessible van that can be used for transporting people with disabilities to shelters and appointments.

-The downtown safety partnership, founded in 2020 with a $5-million investment from the province and modelled on an initiative in Minneapolis, now has 55 staff, including 47 full-time employees, said Greg Burnett, DCSP executive director.
+The downtown safety partnership, founded in 2020 with $5 million from the province and modelled on an initiative in Minneapolis, now has 55 staff, including 47 full-time employees, said Greg Burnett, DCSP executive director.

 Burnett said the new funds will help the group continue its proactive harm reduction approaches to complex social issues for another year.
 That includes bolstering three front-line patrol groups.